VivaGel® for Bacterial Vaginosis

-VivaGel® is being developed as a treatment for, and to prevent recurrence of, bacterial vaginosis (BV).
+VivaGel® has been developed for the treatment of BV and prevention of recurrent bacterial vaginosis (BV).
 BV is caused by an imbalance of the normal vaginal bacterial microflora, with healthy bacteria (e.g. Lactobacillus species) being depleted and harmful bacteria (e.g. Gardnerella vaginalis) overly abundant.

-VivaGel® has been shown to have efficacy for treatment of BV in a Phase 2 clinical study and was shown to achieve statistically significant cure of the signs and symptoms of BV at the end of treatment in two Phase 3 studies.
-VivaGel® is currently in Phase 2 clinical testing for prevention of recurrence of BV.
+VivaGel® formulated as a mucoadhesive gel (VivaGel® BV) has been approved for marketing in the European Union as a 7-day therapy for treatment and prevention of BV including its symptoms.
+VivaGel® BV has been shown to have efficacy for treatment of BV in a Phase 2 clinical study and was shown to achieve statistically significant cure of the signs and symptoms of BV at the end of treatment in two Phase 3 studies.

-The global market for topical BV treatments alone is estimated at approximately US$350M.
-Starpharma’s modelling suggests the addressable global market for prevention of recurrence of BV is potentially in excess of $1 billion, due to the long term usage associated with such a product.
+The current market for the management of BV and associated symptoms is estimated to be in excess of US$750 million globally, with significant areas of unmet need for BV sufferers.
+Starpharma’s modelling suggests the addressable global market for prevention of recurrence of BV is potentially in excess of US$1 billion.

 Throughout the world, BV is the most common vaginal infection.
-For example in the US, an estimated 21 million women aged 14-49 years (approximately 29%) are infected with BV.
-BV leads to symptoms including vaginal irritation, abnormal vaginal discharge and odour that are unpleasant and disrupt and interfere with a woman’s relationships and general quality of life.
-BV has also been linked to serious public health consequences including acquisition and transmission of sexually transmitted infections (STIs), including HIV.
-Studies indicate that more than 30% of HIV infections in women could be prevented if BV was successfully treated.
+For example, in the US, an estimated 21 million women aged 14-49 years (approximately 29%) are infected with BV.
+BV leads to symptoms including abnormal vaginal discharge and odour that are unpleasant and disrupt and interfere with a woman’s relationships and general quality of life.

-It is commonly recognized that the existing therapeutic options for BV are inadequate because of low cure rates, high rates of recurrence, potentially severe systemic adverse effects and, for some products, incompatibility with alcohol consumption or condoms.
+It is commonly recognised that the existing therapeutic options for BV are inadequate because of low cure rates, high rates of recurrence, potentially severe systemic adverse effects and, for some products, incompatibility with alcohol consumption or condoms.
 Existing antibiotic approaches are not considered suitable for long-term maintenance therapy.
-In contrast, VivaGel® is well tolerated, is not absorbed (and so is free from systemic effects), can be used with condoms, and has the real potential to be used for prolonged periods to prevent recurrence of BV.